 |Projected Job Growth (2019-2029)*||9% decline for all secretaries and administrative assistants|

 |Median Annual Salary (2020)*||$40,990 for all secretaries and administrative assistants|

 Secretaries and administrative assistants perform a variety of administrative and clerical duties, including scheduling, training and communicating with clients, management and employees.
 They usually need to be knowledgeable about the use of office equipment and might be responsible for accounting, correspondence and reporting tasks.

 As office responsibilities increase, some positions require a specific skill set.
 Executive assistants could need to be familiar with research methods, project management and travel arranging and be comfortable working with high-level personnel.
 Legal and medical secretaries are often required to have an understanding of the terminology and procedures associated with those industries.
 The U.S. Bureau of Labor Statistics indicated that office tasks previously handled by management staff have shifted to administrative assistants and secretaries due to improved automation systems and organizational changes (www.bls.gov).

-The BLS reports that employment opportunities for secretaries and administrative assistants in general were expected to increase 3% from 2014-2024.
-Projections by the BLS indicated that the healthcare industry would offer the most employment growth for secretaries.
+The BLS reports that employment opportunities for secretaries and administrative assistants, in general, are expected to decrease 9% from 2019-2029.
+However, projections by the BLS indicated that the healthcare industry would offer the most employment growth for secretaries.

 Although individuals can find work as secretaries with just a high school diploma, there are relevant college programs that can teach fundamental office skills and software, contributing to an individual's marketability in the workforce.
 Prospective secretaries could pursue an office administration degree or certificate offered by several community colleges and vocational schools.
 The curricula of these programs teach students clerical and technical skills, such as keyboarding, office procedures and business math.
 Some programs offer training specific to legal and medical secretarial work.